 Disclaimer: The Review can refuse Fast-Track submissions if the journal has already received many such submissions within a short period.
 In such cases, they will be converted to regular submissions and the difference in fees refunded.

 We recognize that collecting new data or doing research in an unexplored field can be particularly time-consuming, and that authors may be unwilling to do this given that a paper is only typically publishable if it finds significant results.
 We invite submissions of “registered reports” (also as suggested by Harvey (2017)).
 These are detailed proposals, similar to the front-end of a regular paper providing economic motivation and methodology.
 The report is assigned to an Editor, who reviews it, perhaps in conjunction with other members of the Editorial Board.
 If the proposal is given the green light, this means that the Editor considers the proposal interesting enough to publish, even if the results are insignificant.
 Again, the eventual paper will still have to be refereed, and there is no publication guarantee.
 However, the authors have the assurance that the Editor is sufficiently supportive of the topic that he/she will overrule any concerns on insignificant results, and that this same Editor will handle the paper when eventually submitted.

 The submission fee for a registered report is €100.
+The submission fee is refunded in full if the proposal is accepted.
 To submit a registered report, please select “Registered Report” as the category of submission in step 2 of the submission process.